Status

 Full description

 This research will investigate the effect of applying transcranial electrical stimulation (tES) with different parameters when paired with cognitive exercises with optional background music on older adults in a longitudinal study.
-In addition, the investigators will investigate and explore novel technological methods not only to monitor the plausible changes due to intervention.
-Since most technological intervention on dementia have a demanding and costly protocol, it would be of great interest to personalized optimum treatment strategy.
+In addition, the researchers will investigate and explore novel technological methods not only to monitor the plausible changes due to intervention.
+Since most technological interventions on dementia have a demanding and costly protocol, it would be of great interest to personalized optimum treatment strategy.
 The investigators will use Egocentric Spatial Assessment using our Virtual Reality Navigation (VRN) and functional near infrared spectroscopy (fNIRS) measurements and analysis to develop the monitoring technologies.
-VRN measures how people orient themselves in a non-familiar environment; the investigators hypothesize it is deteriorated significantly in Alzheimer's even at its onset. fNIRS measures oxygenated and deoxygenated blood flow to the brain and it may help to understand neuronal changes due to intervention.
+VRN measures how people orient themselves in a non-familiar environment; the investigators hypothesize that it is deteriorated significantly in Alzheimer's disease even at its onset. fNIRS measures oxygenated and deoxygenated blood flow to the brain and it may help to understand neuronal changes due to intervention.

 Enrollment